philipwalton/blog/_articles/why-bem.md

 </div>
 ```

-As you can see, the border style from the `.widget .title` rule is going to apply to the `.media .title` element, even though it's qualified.
-The reality is that qualifying selectors prevents styles from leaking out, but it does nothing to prevent styles from leaking in, and in tree structures like the DOM, this is inevitable.

-### Naming collisions

-Another common cause of side effects is naming collisions.
-CSS happily allows you to define rules with the same class names in different parts of a stylesheet.
-As a result, there's no easy way to know if your rule is overriding a rule that already exists with the same class name.

-This can happen as a top level class selector, but it often happens in nested contexts as well, usually with common class names like "button" or "content" or "title" as in the example above.
-When multiple developers are committing to the same code base, the chances of two people choosing the same name and not knowing it is extremely high.
+In real-world development, HTML structures are complex and if multiple people are all writing CSS modules this way, it's only a matter of time before two of them pick the same name.

 ## How BEM eliminates side effects

 I said above that all CSS rules are global and every rule has the potential to conflict with every other rule on the page.
 This means side effects cannot be prevented by the language; however, they *can* be prevented through disciplined and enforceable naming conventions.
 And that's exactly what BEM does.

-- **Implicit verses explicit matching:**<br>
+- **Base/default rule changes:**<br>
-  BEM conventions require the explicit use of class selectors.
-This means that developers can only style elements by adding a class to them.
-This *greatly* reduces accidental styling, as most developers understand that when add a class to an element, it's probably going to style it, and they should check to make sure the style is correct.
+  Strict BEM conventions require the explicit use of class selectors, which means that developers can only style elements by adding a class to them.
+This means that all styling is opt-in via classes rather than de facto via tag selectors.

-- **Subtree matching:**<br>
-  The example above used the selectors `.widget .title` and `.media .title`, and since the class name "title" is used in both, there's a risk of subtree matching.
-BEM avoids this issue completely by requiring all subtree element classes to have the block name as a prefix.
-The BEM equivalents of these two title selectors would be `.Widget-title` and `.Media-title`.
-Since the class names are different, its impossible for styles from one rule to inadvertently apply to subtree elements of the other.

 - **Naming collisions:**<br>
   In BEM, every class selector starts with the name of the block, and the rules for each block live in a dedicated file.
 Since file systems do not allow two files to have the same name, the OS is actually helping to prevent accidental duplication.
 If you follow all of the naming conventions, and you always put all block code in its own file, there's zero chance of naming collisions.

+- **Subtree matching:**<br>
+  The subtree matching example in the previous section used the selectors `.widget .title` and `.media .title`, and since the class name "title" was used in both cases, there's a risk of subtree matching.
+BEM avoids this issue by requiring all element classes to have the block name as a prefix.
+The BEM equivalents of these two title selectors would be `.Widget-title` and `.Media-title`.
+Since the class names are different, its impossible for styles from one rule to inadvertently apply to subtree elements of the other.

+### Enforcing conventions

 I mentioned that following BEM conventions prevents side effect, but how do you make sure the conventions are followed?
 If the return of side effects is as easy as a new developer not knowing (or fully understanding) the conventions, how is that any better than before?